pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 If the data size of the MySQL shards is less than 1 TiB, you can follow the procedure described in [Migrate and Merge MySQL Shards of Less Than 1 TB to TiDB](/data-migration/migrate-sharding-mysql-tidb-less-tb.md), which supports both full and incremental migration and the steps are easier.

-The following diagram shows how to migrate MySQL shards to TiDB using Dumpling and TiDB Lightning.
+The following diagram shows how to migrate and merge MySQL sharded tables to TiDB using Dumpling and TiDB Lightning.

 ![Use Dumpling and TiDB Lightning to migrate and merge MySQL shards to TiDB](/media/shard-merge-using-lightning-en.png)